 In addition, in 2018:

 Monthly Coffee Chats and special EALD Coffee Chats attracted groups of parents and carers where they could meet other parents and exchange viewpoints and information with school leadership.
 Numbers varied between 5 and 15 at each Chat.
-The cyber safety chat presented by the police received the greatest turn out in 2018 with 25 parents in attendance.
+The cyber safety chat presented by the police received the greatest turn out in 2018 with 25 parents in attendance

 Each term a set of parent and carers workshops were held for Reading, Writing, Numeracy, Setting up for Success in Kindergarten as well as the Sexual Health and Family Planning Personal Development workshop.
-All had numbers in attendance of between 10 and 20 parents and carers.
+All had numbers in attendance of between 10 and 20 parents and carers

-The school fete once again attracted a very large number of parent and carer volunteers to set up stalls and work together for the school community.
+The school fete once again attracted a very large number of parent and carer volunteers to set up stalls and work together for the school community

 The Volunteer folders set up in every classroom and office document a huge 500 hours of volunteer hours in the school and at events such as the STEAM Festival in 2018.
 The team launch events at the end of the festival also saw record numbers of parents and carers involved in the school.

-Emails document the ongoing support of our year 4 students’ participation in the Pegasus Horse-Riding for the Disabled by the Canberra City Lions Club and the ongoing scholarship for a rider arranged by the Pegasus CEO has been extended to support all four student placements for Pegasus in 2019.
+Emails document the ongoing support of our year 4 students’ participation in the Pegasus Horse-Riding for the Disabled by the Canberra City Lions Club and the ongoing scholarship for a rider arranged by the Pegasus CEO has been extended to support all four student placements for Pegasus in 2019

 The end of year school improvement staff workshop documented the following as high impact strategies and actions that have contributed to the progress of this priority: